onetep-devel/documentation/ONETEP_DFT+U_README.rst

 get in touch first if you would like to use a more exotic combination of these functionalities:

 #.
-Total-energy minimisation and ionic forces
+Total-energy minimisation and ionic forces.

 #.
-Geometry optimisation, molecular dynamics and phonon calculations
+Geometry optimisation, molecular dynamics and phonon calculations.

 #.
-All other functionals including hybrids and Van der Waals functionals
+All other functionals including hybrids and Van der Waals functionals.

 #.
-Implicit solvation
+Implicit solvation.

 #.
-The PAW formalism and ultrasoft pseudopotentials
+The PAW formalism and ultrasoft pseudopotentials.

 #.
-Constrained DFT
+Constrained DFT.

 #.
 Local density of states (including a correlated subspace
-   decomposition)
+   decomposition).

 #.
-Natural bond orbital calculations
+Natural bond orbital calculations.

 #.
-Conduction-band optimisation and Fermi’s Golden Rule spectra
+Conduction-band optimisation and Fermi’s Golden Rule spectra.

 #.
-Calculations of changes in electric polarisation
+Calculations of changes in electric polarisation.

 #.
-Time-dependent DFT
+Time-dependent DFT.

 #.
-Electronic transmission calculations
+Electronic transmission calculations.

 The extension of the DFT+\ :math:`U` implementation to cluster Dynamical mean-field theory has also been implemented in ONETEP; for an example of